Skip to main content

 The method of subpoena service is the primary factor that influences the overall subpoena cost.
 Different methods involve different processes and, consequently, incur varying costs.
 Let’s look at some of them below.

-- Personal Service: This method involves physically serving the subpoena to the recipient.
-You may need to hire a process server or a law enforcement agent to make sure the process service complies with the service rules in your jurisdiction.
+• Personal Service: This method involves the physical delivery of the subpoena to the recipient.
+You may need to hire a process server or a law enforcement agent to ensure compliance with the service rules in your jurisdiction.
 Personal service is considered the most effective as the witness subpoenaed directly receives the subpoena, making it easy to get proof of service.
-Personal service of subpoena costs an average cost of $50 – $150, relatively more costly than other methods.
+Personal service of a subpoena costs an average of $50 – $150, relatively more costly than other methods.
+Additionally, under Rule 45 of the Federal Rules of Civil Procedure, a subpoena that requires a person to appear must be served together with the required witness fee and mileage payment.

 3. Travel and Accommodation